tmaandi/Traffic-Sign-Classifer-Project/README.md

 You can step through the Jupyter Notebook at `Traffic_Sign_Classifier.ipynb`, or you can read the HTML export of the notebook at `Traffic_Sign_Classifier.html`.

-The model has been trained and test on Amazon AWS EC2 Service.
+The model has been trained and tested on Amazon AWS EC2 Service.